-Legal form Feature Remarks Branch Office Has no legal identity, but is part of the head office business and its organization.
+Legal form Feature Remarks Branch Office Branch Office Has no legal identity, but is part of the head office business and its organization.
 In Dutch this is known as a 'vaste inrichting'.
-Suitable for foreign companies looking for a presence in Holland to initiate business or maintain contacts with business partners, especially in cases of uncertain success.
-Sole Proprietorship Set up by a single natural person, who is fully liable for the debts contracted by the firm with his own present and future wealth.
+Suitable for foreign companies looking fo to initiate business or maintain contacts especially in cases of uncertain success.
+Sole Proprietorship hip Set up by a single natural person, who is fully liable for the debts contracted by the firm with his own present and future wealth.
 An entry in the commercial register of the Dutch Chamber of Commerce as a registered business person (eenmanszaak) is necessary.
 Partnerships Any partnership requires at least two partners with a personal commitment.
 Their liability for the partnership's debts and liabilities is generally unlimited and personal, including all private assets.